-The award is for the 2024 academic year and continuation for Masters' and doctoral students will be dependent on the availability of funds and the academic progress of the student (as captured in the APR with input from the supervisor of the proposed research).
+The award is for the 2025 academic year, and continuation for master's and doctoral students will depend on the availability of funds and the student's academic progress (as captured in the APR with input from the supervisor of the proposed research).
 Students will be notified about the outcome of their renewal via direct correspondence.